YousefKad/yousef-kaddoura.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello there and welcome! 😄"
+title: "Hello there and welcome!"
 author_profile: "About me"
 redirect_from:
   - /about/